-In 1971, I received top secret information from Daniel Ellsberg about CIA operations in Vietnam.
+In 1968, I received top secret information from Daniel Ellsberg about CIA operations in Vietnam.
 I immediately wrote and published an article based on what Dan gave me.
-He later gave me a copy of the Pentagon Papers.
+Three years later, in March of 1971, he showed me a copy of the top-secret study which would become known as the Pentagon Papers.
 I chose to write a series in the Times that revealed a secret U.S. government history of the war that had been hidden from the American people for decades.
 I wrote the series not knowing if it was legal.
 But don't think for a minute that I didn't take cautionary steps: other writers and I rented a hotel room in order to review the entire document and to compose articles for publication in the Times based on what we learned from Dr. Ellsberg's actions.
 After our initial articles appeared, Attorney General John Mitchell ordered the Times to stop further publication and threatened legal action.